olegbolden/brown/README.md

 # <span style="color:brown">Brown</span> - application for real time <span style="color:brown">brow</span>ser <span style="color:brown">n</span>otifications

+This project is a result of my 6-month study at `Kotlin Backend Developer.
+Professional` course by [Otus](https://otus.ru).

 **Brown** provides means for management and delivery of notifications about various events/incidents in real time via special informer with popups in browser window.

 It is divided into two parts.
 The first one is a module for notification management.
 You can create, update and close notifications.
 The second one is a notification informer to be used on client's browser side to display notifications in real time.